 You can read our risk assessment and support information below.

-- Knights Academy Reopening Risk Assessment (updated March 2021)
+- Knights Academy Covid Risk Assessment (updated January 2022)

 - Knights Academy Reopening Letter for Parents dated 1st September

 We are asking every family to help us gather an accurate picture of parents/carers who are critical workers in the event our school is impacted by local lockdown measures in the future.

 Please can all families complete a short form to help us keep our information up to date.
 If families have more than one child – they will need to complete this form for each child.